Pepe Sotelo and Guido Tassi

 Typical dishes: While Don Julio serves pretty much every part of the cow, owner Pablo Rivero recommends ordering house cuts like bife de cuadril (rump steak) and entraña (skirt steak).
 For a starter, opt for the fried beef empanadas and the crispy mollejas (sweetbreads), which are lightly seasoned with just lemon juice and salt.

 A brief history: Rivero, the son and grandson of established livestock producers from Rosario, opened the restaurant in 1999 in his early 20s.
-Now a respected sommelier as well as one of the city’s highest-profile restaurateurs, he is also known for his exemplary approach to hospitality, which has won Don Julio this year’s Art of Hospitality Award.
-The restaurant also vies for the title of the premier parrilla in Buenos Aires, and this year, for the first time ever, takes home the award for Best Restaurant in Argentina.
+Now a respected sommelier as well as one of the city’s highest-profile restaurateurs, he is also known for his exemplary approach to hospitality, which has won Don Julio the Art of Hospitality Award in 2018.

-What’s the dining space like?
+And the dining room?
 The building dates to the 19th century, with the interior walls lined with empty wine bottles, converting the rustic space into a welcoming wine sanctuary.
 Diners from around the world leave their personal mark signing the labels of the great Argentine wines with handwritten messages.